 - Getting insurance cover can be harder since the NZ earthquakes - make sure you can get insurance for the property

 - Find a trustworthy and qualified building inspector to ensure the building is weather tight and solid - request a list of building inspectors in your location.

 - Ensure there is a Code of Compliance (COC) for unfinished renovations, decks or extensions and repairs

 - Legal Advice is worth its weight in gold - use a property lawyer to collate all your legal documents.
 If you don't have a property lawyer, request a list in your location

 Protect yourself by conducting these checks.
 We have access to the best industry and Government resources at our fingertips so if you need help, get in touch.

-Agent Finder NZ can help you find a competent real estate agent for selling or buying a house (or apartment)
+Agent Finder NZ can help you find a competent real estate agent for selling or buying a property in any location.

 Request a shortlist of real estate agents to compare now.